PTRRR/clib/README.md

        </head>
        <body>
          <script nomodule autopilot>
            // 1.
-Create clock with helper function
+Create clock with the imported helper function
            // 2.
-Add six radial charts with different shades of gree and with noise value remapped from half of the clock radius and to the clock radius.
+Add six radial charts with different shades of pink and with noise value remapped from half of the clock radius and to the clock radius - 40.
            // 3.
 Create a stacking effect by reducing the remap values for each chart in order for them to become smaller and smaller
            // 4.
 Each step should be of size clock radius - (clock radius / six * step index)
            // 5.
 Each one of the chart should be unique but use the same noise values (but remapped as explained in step 3 to create a stacking effect)